All Episodes

 None of that happened.

-This was all uh arranged in advance.
+This was all arranged in advance.

 It was part of the deal.

-I walked over voluntarily, I was voluntarily processed, is what this is.
+I was voluntarily processed, is what this is.

-Yes, there was a warrant, it's called a capius warrant, uh to keep the warrant out of the system all day so that the media wouldn't find out about it.
+It's called a CAPIS warrant to keep the warrant out of the system all day so that the media wouldn't find out about it.

-Uh come back and and find that I was been arrested, and I got a note from Vince Flynn, the noted thriller author today.
+And I got a note from Vince Flynn, the noted thriller author today.

-I was down in Fort Lauderdale over the week and I was making a speech, and I'm sitting at the bar and some guy's got his Blackberry.
+I was down in Fort Lauderdale over the week and I was making a speech and I'm sitting at the bar and some guy's got his BlackBerry.

-Rush Limbaugh arrested for prescription drug fraud.
+And he's reading the story, Rush Limbaugh arrested for prescription drug fraud.

-And I said to him, Oh no.
+And I said to him, oh, no, is this new?

-And he says, Yeah, CNN says they just arrested him trying to illegally buy prescription drugs.
+And he says, yeah, CNN says they just arrested him trying to illegally buy prescription drugs.

 And Vince writes, I was totally crushed.